CoolDotty/urban-fiesta/README.md

 # Bonus (optional)

 - Design - The app is functional and has stylistic flair!
 Colors, size, placement, sequencing, transitions, etc.
 - Documentation - code doesn't always have implicit meaning/explanation.
-Feel free to add relevant in-line documentation
+Feel free to add relevant in-line documentation to communicate concepts and functionality of certain functions or snippets.
 - Developer experience (DX) additions - are there any utilities or tools to help the flow of development, especially if this project were passed to another member of your team?

 # Delivery Instructions